 Well, that’s what God wants us to do, radiate the beauty of Jesus Christ by imitating Him.
 You know, What Would Jesus Do?
-Sounds cliche but it’s true!
+It sounds cliche but it’s true!

 Ephesians 5:1-2 says, “Therefore be imitators of God, as beloved children; and walk in love, just as Christ also loved you, and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.”